mvolkmann/blog/src/astro.md

 that define the boilerplate HTML used by pages.

 The `public` directory holds assets such as audio, images, and video.

+To check for issues in the project code, enter `npx astro check`.
+This will output errors, warnings, and hints.

 To build the site for production, enter `npm run build`.